 Frequently Asked Questions

 This page is intended to address some of the most commonly asked questions regarding the CDI's 1033 Application for Written Consent procedures and requirements.
-If you need further assistance, please call CDI's Licensing Background Bureau at (916) 492-3650.
+If you need further assistance, please call CDI's Producer Licensing Background Section at (916) 492-3650.

 - Prohibited Persons